laminlabs/lamindb/README.md

 If you want more, [reach out](https://lamin.ai/contact) for an enterprise plan to:

 - explore & share data, submit samples & track lineage with `laminapp` (deployable in your infrastructure)
-- receive services for a BioTech data & analytics platform
+- receive support & services for a BioTech data & analytics platform

 ## How does it work?